BoiseState/CS321_Bioinformatics/README.md

 Before submission, make sure that you:
 - can clone the team repository on the `onyx` server
 - can [compile and run the program from the command line](#compile-and-run-the-project-from-the-command-line) on `onyx` and obtain the expected results (just try test0.gbk)

--submit on onyx if your instructor requires a submission
+- submit on onyx if your instructor requires a submission

 **One team member should email the URL of the team GitHub repository to the instructor and the teaching assistant(s).**